What exactly is a recession?

 And then it takes time to get the jobless rate down again.
 It took more than six years for the jobless rate to fall below 6% after peaking in mid-1983.
 And it took around 11 years for a similar decline in the jobless rate after the peak of the jobless rate recorded in 1992.

-This time we are likely to see unemployment peak around 8%-9%.
-The jobless rate may not lift to the highs of past recession due to JobKeeper.
+This time we are likely to see unemployment peak around 9%-10%.
+The jobless rate may not lift to the highs of past recessions due to JobKeeper.
 This scheme has allowed people to hold onto jobs and stay connected to their employer.

 What does the recession mean for property prices?

 In the past when sharemarkets were slumping, investors turned attention to property markets.
-Certainly residential property is in demand at present, underpinned by super-low interest rates and firm population growth.
+So what about this time?

 What does the recession mean for superannuation?